HomeSkillsSkills for Investment BankingAndrew PershMay 19, 202612 min read

 10 Claude Skills for Investment Banking Professionals

-Bulge-bracket-grade prompts that codify deal craft.
-They run inside Claude, are written in the language of investment banking, and are grounded in the workflow a senior associate would walk through on valuation, diligence, pitchbook, and process.
+Bulge-bracket-grade workflows that codify deal craft.
+They run inside Claude, speak the language of investment banking, and follow the work a senior associate would perform across valuation, diligence, pitching, and process execution.

 Analysis